A hiatal hernia is a condition where the upper part of your stomach protrudes past an opening (also known as hiatus) in between two layers of muscle.

-“Laparoscopic Nissen Fundoplication is one of the recommended treatments that we suggest to patients who have experienced long and severe bouts with GERD or hiatal hernias.
+Dr Ganesh: “Laparoscopic Nissen Fundoplication is one of the recommended treatments that we suggest to patients who have experienced long and severe bouts with GERD or Hiatal hernias.
 It is minimally invasive so patients can generally expect a quicker recovery time and with a lower risk of complications.”

 Nissen Fundoplication can be performed either as an open surgery or laparoscopically.